 Posted on December 22, 2017

 Senate Republicans, under the auspices of our current administration, voted to dismantle the Stream Protection Rule (SPR) in 2017.
 SPR was a significant achievement, and pivotal element of the Obama-era’s body of environmental safeguard legislation.
 SPR required coal mining companies to monitor the environmental effects caused by mining, and to restore mined areas back to their original, pristine state.
 It was designed largely to protect America’s waterways, fish, wildlife, and “related environmental values,” from toxic, coal mining runoff debris, produced by surface mining.
-The Stream Protection Rule protected 6,000 miles of stream, and 52,000 forest acres.
-It also protected the reproductive health, and overall health, of men, women, and children.
+The Stream Protection Rule protected 6,000 miles of stream and 52,000 forest acres.
+It also protected the reproductive health and overall health of people.

 - A report, prepared at the University of Illinois at Chicago, found sufficient evidence to indict coal-fired power plants as a significant cause of low-birth weight, infant mortality, poor growth of the fetus before birth, and abnormal neurological development in children.